ntalmon/brain/README.md

 # Brain
 Final project of Advanced System Design.
 See [full documentation](https://brain.readthedocs.io/en/latest/).

+The basic idea of the project is to build python-based, software-only implementation \
+of [Brain Computer Interface](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface).
+The real client and hardware will be replace by a sample \
+file contains cognition snapshots.
+#### Basic flow - upload snapshots
+1. The client reads the sample file and streams the snapshots one by one to the server.
+2. The server the receives snapshots, and sends them to different parsers using a message queue.
+3. The parsers are parsing the snapshots and send the results to the saver using the message queue.
+4. The saver receives parsed snapshots (snapshots + parsing results) and saves them to the database.
+#### Read the uploaded data
+There are several ways to get the uploaded data:
+- The API - RESTful API for getting data from the database (users, snapshots, results, etc.).
+- The CLI - command line interface for the API.
+- The GUI - reflects the API and presenting the uploaded data.

 ## Installation
 1. Clone the repository and enter it: